tfukui95/tor-experiment/Website Fingerprinting.md

 ```
 scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprint-plot.png wfpPlot.png
+scp -P 32570 tef243@pc2.instageni.maxgigapop.net:~/fingerprint-plot2.png wfpPlot2.png
 ```

-Open up wfpPlot.png on your local machine, and compare it with the other fingerprints.
+Open up wfpPlot.png and wfpPlot2.png on your local machine, and compare it with the other fingerprints.
 See whether it is clear or not which site the client randomly chose to visit.
 We notice that for certain sites it is much easier to distinguish from the rest, for example for the NYU Engineering homepage, we can see that towards the end of the